ermiasgelaye/ETL-Project/README.md

 * We conducted some aggregation to find totals for comparison in the datasets.

 ### Load
 * For our final production, we used a relational database called Postgresql, in a total of three tables, twelve columns created, and the data loaded successfully.
+A flask app is also created for any one to get access the data.
 - Final tables/collections are stored in the production database

 #### Company Table